wazuh/wazuh-documentation/source/user-manual/manager/manual-email-report/index.rst

 .. warning::
- Wazuh doesn't handle smtp authentication.
+ Wazuh doesn't handle SMTP authentication.
 If you want to use an email with it, you need to :ref:`configure a server relay<smtp_authentication>`.

 Granular email options